Stewardship at forest frontiers—Co-designed knowledge and engagement

 Summary

-The expansion of cash cropping in the Nam Tien Provincial Protection Forest in Xayabury province, Laos, has had mixed consequences.
-While many villagers have benefited economically, environmental impacts have been severe.
-These impacts—including forest degradation, biodiversity loss, increased vulnerability to climate change, and adverse health effects for local communities—also threaten the sustainability of a unique captive elephant sanctuary crucial for rewilding activities.
+The expansion of cash cropping in the Nam Tien Provincial Protection Forest in Xayabury province, Laos, has brought mixed consequences.
+Many farming households have seen economic benefits, but the environmental costs have been significant: forest degradation, biodiversity loss, growing vulnerability to climate change, and adverse health effects for local communities.
+These pressures also threaten the long-term viability of a unique captive elephant sanctuary that plays a central role in rewilding efforts in the region.

 Project Connections